 This is where the complications come in… To the locals of Borneo, these plantations are a symbol of hope.
 The sheer amount of labour needed for a solely hand-driven process means that majority of the population have access to a job.
-Unfortunately, the negative implications are out of mind; they are simply in search of a decent income.
+Unfortunately, the negative implications are out of mind; these people are simply in search of a decent income.

 44% of the state of Sabah is consumed by Palm Oil Plantations.
 There is no hiding the fact that this issue is swallowing the state by the whole.
-The state is 73,631 km² in size, meaning that over 25,000 km² of luscious jungle, farming and wildlife habitat have been completely destroyed for the consumer.
+Sabah is 73,631 km² in size, meaning that over 25,000 km² of luscious jungle, farming and wildlife habitat have been completely destroyed for the consumer.

-Orang-utans and Pygmy Elephants are frequently found wandering through the plantations in confusion of their whereabouts, they are taken from their environment and forced into potential confinement and rehabilitation.
+Orangutans and Pygmy Elephants are frequently found wandering through the plantations in confusion of their whereabouts, they are taken from their environment and forced into potential confinement and rehabilitation.

 Whilst on our drive from Kota Kinabalu towards Sandakan, we were warned about the Palm Oil Plantations.
 I was aware that the drive was not going to be the most scenic after a certain point, but what I was faced with was far worse than my expectations.

-On a 5-hour drive through what used to be consumed by jungle, was now completely and utterly consumed by continuous plantations.
+On a 5-hour drive through what used to be consumed by rainforest, was now completely and utterly consumed by continuous plantations.
 Plantation, after plantation, after plantation… To the point where another species of tree was yet to be seen across the kilometres of hills in sight.
 As far as the eye could see were straight lines of palm, damaged terrain and freshly planted crop.

 And that was just the beginning.

-I really do fear for what will happen next – I fear for the day that these animals will be completely out of hope.
+I really do fear for what will happen next.
+I fear for the day that these animals will be completely out of hope.